Union

 https://gis.stackexchange.com/questions/161849/postgis-sql-request-with-aggregating-st-union

-Solution Use of window functions with PARTITION BY
+Solution Use of window functions with PARTITION BY and ORDER BY.

 Not sure what happens if there are two polygons with same value though?